Personal Injury Attorney in Ennis, Texas Serving All of Texas

 To successfully bring about a personal injury or wrongful death claim, clients need an experienced, educated attorney on their side.
 They also need an attorney with the financial resources to take the case to trial.

-At S.D.
-Matthews & Associates, we have tried literally hundreds of cases to verdict and have settled hundreds more.
-Stewart D. Matthews & Associates also has the financial resources to handle personal injury cases from beginning to end.
-In fact, there are many instances when we have invested hundreds of thousands of dollars in a case in order to take it to trial.
-Based in Ennis, Texas, our law firm is prepared to handled cases involving personal injury and wrongful death that have occurred not only in North Texas but in other states as well.
-At Stewart D. Matthews & Associates, we are committed to achieving justice for our clients, whatever the cost.
+At the Texas Injury Firm, I have tried literally hundreds of cases to verdict and have settled hundreds more. the Texas Injury Firm also has the financial resources to handle personal injury cases from beginning to end.
+In fact, there are many instances when I have invested hundreds of thousands of dollars in a case in order to take it to trial.
+Based in Ennis, Texas, my law firm is prepared to handle cases involving personal injury and wrongful death that have occurred not only in North Texas but in other states as well.
+At the Texas Injury Firm, I am committed to achieving justice for my clients, whatever the cost.

 If you have suffered a serious personal injury or a loved one has suffered a serious injury or death as the result of the actions of another person or entity, you may have a claim for compensation.
-Contact us by calling 972-398-6666 for your free case evaluation and to learn more about your legal right to compensation.
+Contact me for your free case evaluation and to learn more about your legal right to compensation.